smrutilale21/multi-agent-research-system/README.md

 ## 📌 Conclusion

-This project demonstrates a real-world implementation of a multi-agent AI system using RAG, structured outputs, and modular architecture — showcasing strong understanding of scalable and production-ready AI system design.
+This project demonstrates a real-world implementation of a multi-agent AI system using RAG, structured outputs, and modular architecture — showcasing strong understanding of scalable, production-ready AI system design.

 ---